fpv-wtf/ar-firmware-tools/README.md

 Tools to deal with Artosyn ARTO v4 firmware image files.
 Inspired by [dji-firmware-tools](https://github.com/o-gs/dji-firmware-tools).

+## Prequisites
+Make sure you have nodejs 16 or above and npm installed.
+You can use [nvm](https://github.com/nvm-sh/nvm) to do so.

 ## Installing
     git clone https://github.com/fpv-wtf/ar-firmware-tools
     cd ar-firmware-tools